NGRP/node-red-viseo-bot/README.md

 ## Developers
 ### Getting Started

-A documentation is available on [this GitHub Wiki](https://github.com/NGRP/node-red-contrib-viseo/wiki/Getting-started).
+A documentation is available on [this GitHub Wiki](https://github.com/NGRP/node-red-contrib-bot/wiki).

 ### Getting Help

-For bug reports, feature requests, further help or general discussion, please use the [github issue tracker](https://github.com/NGRP/node-red-contrib-viseo/issues).
+- For bug reports, feature requests, further help or general discussion, please use [this github issue tracker](https://github.com/NGRP/node-red-contrib-bot/issues).
+- If your request concerns a specific node or package, please use [the github issue tracker of the nodes repository](https://github.com/NGRP/node-red-contrib-viseo/issues).

 In order to label your issue with the `question` tag, please specify:
 - if your message is a question / discussion
 - the module or the node name